ChesterBaltazar/ChesterBaltazar/README.md

-<h1 align="center">Hi My Name is Chester Baltazar</h1>
+<h1 align="center">Hi, I'm Chester Baltazar</h1>

 <h4 align="center">An Aspiring Cyber Security Specialist (Penetration Tester)</h4>

 ---

-### 👤 My Socials:
+### 👤 My Socials

+*(Add your social links here - LinkedIn, Twitter, etc.)*

 ---

 ### 📌 My Journey: From Nothing to Cyber Security Aspirant

-My journey into technology it wasn't as easy like a straight path it was hard and i'm so far from reaching it, And i was inspired by the eldest brother and at first i self taught myself some basic HTML and CSS And at some point some of my knowledge was taught by my 2 brothers most of them from the Eldest.
+My journey into technology wasn't easy—it wasn't a straight path, and I'm still far from reaching my ultimate goals.
+I was inspired by my eldest brother and started by teaching myself basic HTML and CSS.
+Most of my foundational knowledge was taught by my two brothers, with my eldest brother being my primary mentor.

 #### 🎯 Current Focus & Future Vision
 Today, I stand at the intersection of development and security.
 My backend experience gives me unique insight into how systems work—and therefore, how they might fail.
 I'm actively studying:

-- Penetration Testing Methodologies
+- **Penetration Testing Methodologies**
-- Vulnerability Assessment
+- **Vulnerability Assessment**
-- Security Auditing
+- **Security Auditing**
-- Incident Response
+- **Incident Response**
-- Ethical Hacking Techniques
+- **Ethical Hacking Techniques**

 #### 💻 Looking Forward
 My goal is to become a Cyber Security Specialist who understands technology from the ground up—someone who can not only identify vulnerabilities but also understand their root causes in architecture and code.
 I believe the best defenders are those who understand how things are built.